1. Two Ways to Live

 The Krishnamurti Challenge

 Even if the world is chaotic, our own mind doesn't have to be.
 The key is to see what is.
 The Krishnamurti challenge is to be free to see things as they are, not as we want them to be.
-The conditioned self is not free; it is tied to a pole and moves within a very limited area.
+The conditioned self is not free, it is tied to a pole and moves within a very limited area.
 It lives in constant conflict.

 The Message of Freedom

-See Yourself!
+See for Yourself!

 Words Are Not Enough

-Krishnamurti explicitly forbade interpreting his teachings, yet we all do exactly so when we listen to him or read his texts.
+Krishnamurti explicitly forbade interpreting his teachings, yet we all do exactly that when we listen to him or read his texts.
 We are forced to use words, even though they mean different things to each of us.

-The teachings quoted in this book are from Krishnamurti's public speeches or his conversations with individuals or various groups.
-He wrote two diaries entirely by himself and dictated one.
+The teachings quoted in this book are taken from Krishnamurti's public speeches and his conversations with individuals and various groups.

-He described hundreds of conversations he had with people who came to see him in his own words, and these were published in four books.
-After the three Krishnamurti Foundations were established, most of his conversations were recorded and published as transcripts and in books with minor editing.
+In public talks, Krishnamurti always spoke spontaneously.
+He recounted, in his own words, hundreds of conversations he had with people who came to see him, and these were published in four books.
+After the three Krishnamurti Foundations were established,

-Focus On the Whole
+Focus on the Whole

 He repeated his familiar themes over and over again, approaching them from a slightly different angle each time.
 To him, they were always new and fresh.